Rootward

 Morning wind, white-capped waves.
-Autumn hues, brown and pale green, turning to earth, hearts spring open in wind and color.
+Autumn hues, brown and pale green, turning to earth, heart sprung open by wind and color.

 At sunup, a line of geese feed on the ebbing sea, soaked in light.
 With each new day of God’s imagination woven with awe, I